Autonomous RISs and Oblivious Base Stations: The Observer Effect and its Mitigation: Designing the HRIS Operation

-Similar to the approach proposed in~\cite{albanese2021marisa} and to overcome the lack of \gls{dsp} capabilities, the power-based \gls{hris} probes for \glspl{ue} by sweeping through the probe configurations in $\Theta_{\rm P}$.
-The \gls{hris} thus acts in a way to scan the environment in search of \glspl{ue}.
-For simplicity, we consider that the number of directions is the same as the number of pilot subblocks.
-Then, we build the probe configuration codebook to slice the area of interest into $C$ uniform sectors over both elevation and azimuth domains with $C=C_\text{el}C_\text{az}$ being decomposed into elevation and azimuth directions, respectively.
-The $n$-th diagonal element of the $c$-th probe configuration is
+Similar to~\cite{albanese2021marisa} and to overcome the lack of \gls{dsp} capabilities, the \gls{pd}-enabled \gls{hris} probes for \glspl{ue} by \textit{sweeping} through probing configurations in $\Theta_{\rm P}$.
+Thus, we build the probing configuration codebook to slice the 3D space into $C$ uniform sectors of interest, with $C=C_\text{el}C_\text{az}$ being decomposed into elevation and azimuth directions, respectively.
+The $n-$th diagonal element of the $c-$th probing configuration is